bartosz-zelek/Sterowniki-dla-systemu-Linux/lab2/buildroot-master/board/pc/readme.txt

   $ make

-2. Write the image
+2. Write the pendrive

-  The build process will create a all-in-one image called disk.img in output/images.
+  The build process will create a pendrive image called sdcard.img in output/images.

   Write the image to a pendrive:

-  $ dd if=output/images/disk.img of=/dev/sdX; sync
+  $ dd if=output/images/disk.img of=/dev/sdc; sync

   Once it's done insert it into the target PC and boot.